18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-cloud.gov, a product team within 18F, is looking for talented site reliability engineers to help us deliver better digital services to the public.
-As an engineer at 18F, you will be a builder, contributor, and a catalyst.
+cloud.gov is looking for talented site reliability engineers to help us deliver better digital services to the public.
+As an engineer, you will be a builder, contributor, and a catalyst.
 With the support of the team, you will solve large complex problems while spreading user-centered, open, and transparent culture.
 [18F is an open source team](https://18f.gsa.gov/2014/07/29/18f-an-open-source-team/), so most of what you work on will be open source.

 Site reliability engineers on our team are: